gohugoio/hugo/content-changes.md

 ## Changes to Existing Sections

 The following is an *abbreviated* listing and only includes the *larger* changes to content organization.
-These changes do not include copy edits for consistent usage, which easily numbers in the thousands at this point.
+Everything is ordered according to [existing site structure and site navigation](http://gohugo.io/overview/introduction/).
+These changes do not include copy edits for consistent usage, which easily numbers in the thousands, if not more.

+### Download Hugo

+This is no longer a site navigation link and is instead a button along with "File and Issue" and "Discuss Hugo".

+### Site Showcase

+### Press & Articles

+### About Hugo

+### Getting Started

+### Content

+### Themes

+### Templates

+### Taxonomies

 ### [Extras](http://gohugo.io/extras)